anoop-phoenix/encrypted-search/README.md

 encrypted-search
 ================

-Implementation of a scheme for searches on encrypted data.
+Implementation of a client-server scheme for searches on encrypted data.
 CSE 667 project.